gambitproject/gambit/doc/pyapi.rst

    An object representing a game, in extensive or strategic form.

-   .. py:classmethod:: new_tree(title=None)

-      Creates a new :py:class:`Game`
-      consisting of a trivial game tree, with one node, which is both root and terminal, and no players.

-      :param title: The title of the game.
-If no title is specified, "Untitled extensive game" is used.
-      :type title: str

-      .. versionadded:: 16.1.0
-	 Added the *title* parameter

-   .. py:classmethod:: new_table(dim, title=None)

-      Creates a new :py:class:`Game` with a strategic representation.

-      :param dim: A list specifying the number of strategies for each player.
-      :param title: The title of the game.
-If no title is specified, "Untitled strategic game" is used.
-      :type title: str

-      .. versionadded:: 16.1.0
-	 Added the *title* parameter

-   .. py:classmethod:: from_arrays(*arrays, title=None)

-      Creates a new :py:class:`Game` with a strategic representation.
-      Each entry in *arrays* gives the payoff matrix for the corresponding player.
-The arrays must all have the same shape, and have the same number of dimensions as the total number of players.

-      :param title: The title of the game.
-If no title is specified, "Untitled strategic game" is used.
-      :type title: str

-      .. versionadded:: 16.1.0
-	 Added the *title* parameter

-   .. py:classmethod:: from_dict(payoffs, title=None)

-      .. versionadded:: 16.1.0

-      Creates a new :py:class:`Game` with a strategic representation.
-      Each entry in the dict-like object *payoffs* is a pair giving the label and the payoff matrix for a player.
-      The payoff matrices must all have the same shape, and have the same number of dimensions as the total number of players.

-   .. py:classmethod:: read_game(fn)

-      Constructs a game from its serialized representation in a file.
-      See :ref:`file-formats` for details on recognized formats.

-      :param file fn: The path to the file to open
-      :raises IOError: if the file cannot be opened, or does not contain a valid game representation

-   .. py:classmethod:: parse_game(s)

-      Constructs a game from its seralized representation in a string.
-      See :ref:`file-formats` for details on recognized formats.

-      :param str s: The string containing the serialized representation
-      :raises IOError: if the string does not contain a valid game representation

-   .. py:attribute:: is_tree

-      Returns ``True`` if the game has a tree representation.

-   .. py:attribute:: title

-      Accesses the text string of the game's title.

-   .. py:attribute:: comment

-      Accesses the text string of the game's comment.

    .. py:attribute:: actions

       Returns a list-like object representing the actions defined in the game.